Radiofrequency ablation (RFA) uses heat made by radio waves to treat cancer.

 Radiofrequency is a type of electrical energy.
 The electrical energy heats up the tumour and kills the cancer cells.

-Your doctor might recommend this treatment if you have one or more small lung cancers and you can't have surgery or you don't want to have surgery.
+Your doctor might recommend this treatment if you have one or more small lung cancers and you can't have surgery or radiotherapy or you don't want those treatments.
+Or if your cancer is blocking your airway and making it hard to breathe.

 You have it in the imaging department of the hospital and it takes about 30 minutes.
 It is not available in every hospital.